h-w-h/h-w-h.github.io/teaching.md

 published: true
 ---

 Currently, I am not a teaching assistant (TA) for any courses (due to exemption from my NSF Fellowship support).
-Below is a table of previous courses I have TAed for along with my discussion notes.
+Below is a table of previous courses I have TAed for along with my discussion notes for students.
+Some of these notes are password protected because they contain many solutions to textbook problems; feel free to email me if you are interested in these materials.

 <div class = "featured">